carlfranklin/WpfBlazor/README.md

 ### Call WPF Code from Blazor

-We've learned how to call Blazor code from a XAML interaction, now let's call C# code in a XAML code-behind from Blazor.
+We've learned how to call Blazor code from a XAML interaction, now let's call C# code in a XAML code-behind file from Blazor.

 Add the following property to *AppState.cs*:

 ```c#
 public static MainWindow MainWindow {get;set;}
 ```

+Just as with the `Index.razor` component, we need a reference to the `MainWindow` object we're going to access.

 Replace *MainWindow.xaml.cs* with the following: